kevingteresi/Time_Series_Project/README.md

 - The description of the project is very loose and minimal.
 The point of the project was to take the code and principals learned from class (and learned from the book "Forecasting: Principles and Practice") and apply them to stock data of my choosing.
 I chose Tesla because I was fascinated with the current boom of stock once Tesla went public.
 Elon Musk is a very fascinating man to me.

+## Technologies Used

+- R (4.0.3)
+  - Tidyverse
+  - fpp3: Data for "Forecasting: Principles and Practices" book.
+Packages to run Time Series functions also included.
+  - quantmod: "Quantitative Financial Modelling and Trading Framework for R"
+  - Tidyquant:  Used to import stock data from the web into R Studio
+  - imputeTS: Used to impute missing values in Time Series.
+This makes sense for stock data, as there are days in which the stock market is closed (weekends, holidays)

+## Launch

+- Download .Rmd and import into R.  Make sure to download the packages listed in "Technologies Used"

+## Screenshots